V •••–

 V •••– is the fifth studio album from American psychobilly band Tiger Army, released May 20, 2016 on Luna Tone Records/Rise Records.
 On February 26, 2016, "Prisoner of the Night", the first single from the album, was released on iTunes.
 Like the first three full-length albums, V •••– contains 13 tracks.

 In an interview with the website Noisey, singer and guitarist Nick 13 called the album, "...a pretty significant leap forward for us—it's an evolution in the sound."

 Background

 In June 2014, Nick 13 announced that writing for a new Tiger Army album was underway via the band's Facebook page.
 Recording of this album, the band's fifth, was announced to have commenced in March 2015.
 In October 2015, the band posted the first preview of music from the new album on their Instagram page, a 15-second clip of the song "Prisoner of the Night".
 On February 26, 2016, "Prisoner of the Night" was released in full on iTunes.

+The Morse code for "V" is dot dot dot dash.